 There are so many occasions when we come across a need to measure lengths and distances.
 The tailor needs to measure the length of the cloth to know if it is enough to stitch a kurta.
 A carpenter needs to measure the height and width of a cupboard to know how much wood he would need to make its door.
 The farmer needs to know the length and breadth or the area of his land to know how much seed he can sow and how much water would be needed for his crops.

-Suppose, you are asked how tall you are?
+Fig 10.4 Measuring the length of the desk with string lengths are?
 You want to tell the length of a straight line from the top of your head to the heel of your feet.